anguyendgib/copyva.gov-team/products/my-education-benefits/research/2025-08-Dual-Benefit-Eligibility-Tool/conversation-guide.md

 **"If you wanted to start using the tool, what would you do next?"**

+**[Ask this for both parts of Step 1]:
 **"What is your first impression and how are you understanding the information you are looking at?"**

 Probing questions:
 - Do you have any questions about the information presented here?
+- How do you feel seeing your personal information here?
+- What are your thoughts on the accuracy of the information presented?
+- Is this what you expected to be here?
+If no, what did you expect?
 - Are any of the terms used here familar to you?
 Are there any that are unfamiliar?
 - What is your confidence level in the information presented here?
 - Taking a look around, what [other] actions might you take on this step?